 Your course of chemotherapy

 You usually have a course of several cycles of treatment over a few months.
-Each cycle of docetaxel usually takes 21 days (3 weeks).
-You have docetaxel on the first day of each cycle.
-Your nurse or doctor will discuss your treatment plan with you.
+Depending on the type of cancer, each dose of docetaxel will usually be given every 14 days (2 weeks) or 21 days (3 weeks).
+Occasionally, it may be given every 7 days (1 week).
+Your doctor, nurse or pharmacist will discuss your treatment plan with you.

 We explain the most common side effects of this treatment here.
 We also include some less common side effects.